swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 questions:
 - "How can I make my programs more reliable?"
 objectives:
+- "Signal errors by raising exceptions."
+- "Use try-except blocks to catch and handle exceptions."
 - "Explain what an assertion is."
 - "Add assertions that check the program's state is correct."
-- "Correctly add precondition and postcondition assertions to functions."
 - "Explain what test-driven development is, and use it when creating new functions."
-- "Explain why variables should be initialized using actual data values rather than arbitrary constants."
+- "Use a logging framework to report on program activity."
 keypoints:
 - "Program defensively, i.e., assume that errors are going to arise, and write code to detect them when they do."
+- "Raise exceptions in your own code."
+- "Put try-except blocks in programs to catch and handle exceptions."
 - "Put assertions in programs to check their state as they run, and to help readers understand how those programs are supposed to work."
-- "Use preconditions to check that the inputs to a function are safe to use."
-- "Use postconditions to check that the output from a function is safe to use."
 - "Write tests before writing code in order to help determine exactly what that code is supposed to do."
+- "Use a logging framework instead of `print` statements to report program activity."
 ---

-TODO: Update objectives and keypoints.

 Our previous lessons have introduced the basic tools of programming: variables and lists,